Binding HTML with Angular

 }

-This pipe bypasses the built-in security that was mentioned earlier and no longer applies checking of the HTML input.
+This pipe bypasses the built-in security and no longer checks the HTML input.

 import { SanitizeHtmlPipe } from './sanitize-html.pipe';